 You should have at least six month’s validity on your passport when you travel –

-Once your holiday is booked, it’s a good idea to get travel insurance as soon as you can.
-Almost all travel insurance policies include some kind of cancellation cover, and you may as well get the benefit of it straight away.
+Once your holiday is booked, try to get travel insurance as soon as you can.
+Almost all travel insurance policies include cancellation cover, and you may as well get the benefit of it straight away.

 You and your fiancee may already have an annual policy, in which case check the terms to see if your honeymoon will be covered.
 If not, take out a single trip policy.